manahilsher/aws-react-template/README.md

 #### Use this repo as a template to build a new one.

-#### Delete the amplify folder.
+#### Delete the `amplify` and `graphql` folders.

-It is using the data from this template, so you want to get rid of it to input your own.
+They are using the data from this template, so you want to get rid of them to input your own.

 ### Run the following commands: